 Effective March 26, 2021, the Company and its Senior Lenders entered into Amendment No. 3 to the Credit Agreement to, among other things, establish a contingency reserve account to fund the costs of the additional capabilities and equipment and to fund possible cost overruns at the Bakersfield Biorefinery.
-Concurrently, the Company and the mezzanine lenders entered into Consent No. 2 And Amendment No. 2 To Credit Agreement to amend the \$65 million mezzanine credit facility.
+Concurrently, the Company and the Mezzanine Lenders entered into Consent No. 2 and Amendment No. 2 to Credit Agreement to amend the \$65 million Mezzanine Credit Facility.
 Under these two amendments we agreed to establish a cash reserve of at least \$35 million, which cash reserve would be used at the direction of the agent for the lenders to fund project costs of the Bakersfield Biorefinery to the extent that such costs exceed the amounts available under the two credit agreements.
-Funds remaining in the contingency reserve account after the completion of the Bakersfield Biorefinery will, with the approval of the lenders' agent, be used to first make a \$5 million principal payment on the senior loan, and any remaining funds will be returned to us.
+Funds remaining in the contingency reserve account after the completion of the Bakersfield Biorefinery will, with the approval of the lenders' agent, be used to first make a \$5 million principal payment on the Senior Credit Facility, and any remaining funds will be returned to us.
 In order to fund the new \$35 million contingency cash reserve, the two amendments to the credit agreements required that we raise no less than \$35 million in a public or private financing transaction by July 31, 2021 and that we deposit, by that date, at least \$35 million into the new Bakersfield Biorefinery cash reserve account.
-As consideration for the amendments to the two credit agreements, we agreed to pay each senior and mezzanine lender an amendment and consent premium equal to 1.00% of the aggregate commitments and loans of such lenders.
-On July 28, 2021 the time period for funding the \$35 million contingency reserve was extended to September 15, 2021.
+As consideration for the amendments to the two credit agreements, we agreed to pay each Senior Lender and Mezzanine Lender an amendment and consent premium equal to 1.00% of the aggregate commitments and loans of such lenders.
+On July 29, 2021 the time period for funding the \$35 million contingency reserve was extended to September 15, 2021 and has been further extended to November 19, 2021.

-On May 4, 2020, BKRF HCB, LLC, the indirect parent of BKRF OCB, LLC, entered into a credit agreement with a group of mezzanine lenders who agreed to provide a \$65 million secured term loan facility to be used to pay the costs of repurposing and starting up the Bakersfield biorefinery.
-As of March 31, 2021, BKRF HCB, LLC has not drawn down on the credit facility.
-The mezzanine loans bear interest at the rate of 15.0% per annum on amounts borrowed, payable quarterly, provided that the borrower may defer up to 2.5% interest to the extent it does not have sufficient cash to pay the interest.
+On May 4, 2020, BKRF HCB, LLC, the indirect parent of BKRF OCB, LLC, entered into a the Mezzanine Credit Facility with a group of Mezzanine Lenders who agreed to provide a \$65 million secured term loan facility to be used to pay the costs of repurposing and starting up the Bakersfield Biorefinery.
+As of September 30, 2021, BKRF HCB, LLC has not drawn down on the Mezzanine Credit Facility.
+The Mezzanine Credit Facility bears interest at the rate of 15.0% per annum on amounts borrowed, payable quarterly, provided that the borrower may defer up to 2.5% interest to the extent it does not have sufficient cash to pay the interest.
 Such deferred interest is added to principal.
-As additional consideration for the mezzanine loans, the mezzanine lenders will be issued Class C Units in BKRF HCP, LLC at such times as advances are made under the mezzanine loans.
-The mezzanine loans will be secured by all of the assets of BKRF HCP, LLC, including all of the outstanding membership interest in BKRF HCB, LLC.
-The mezzanine loans mature in November 2027.
+As additional consideration for the Mezzanine Credit Facility, the Mezzanine Lenders will be issued Class C Units in BKRF HCP, LLC at such times as advances are made under the Mezzanine Credit Facility.
+The Mezzanine Credit Facility will be secured by all of the assets of BKRF HCP, LLC, including all of the outstanding membership interest in BKRF HCB, LLC.
+The Mezzanine Credit Facility matures in November 2027.

-On May 18, 2021 certain of our subsidiaries, including Bakersfield Renewable Fuels, LLC, entered into Amendment No. 4 to our Credit Agreement with the Senior Lenders.
+On May 18, 2021 certain of our subsidiaries, including BKRF, entered into Amendment No. 4 to our Credit Agreement with the Senior Lenders.
 The Amendment was entered into primarily to consent to the replacement of the original EPC firm and agreement with the new EPC firm and agreement.
 See Note H - Commitments and Contingencies.